marwan1023/Machine-Learning-Engineer-with-Microsoft-Azure/Capstone - Project#3 Azure Machine Learning Engineer/README.md

       - [Services cleanup](#services-cleanup)
   * [Future Improvements](#future-improvements)
   * [Screen Recording](#screen-recording)

+  ##  This project is part of Udacity Capstone Project.
+It is performed using two models:

+- Automated ML

+- Hyperparameters are tuned using HyperDrive.

 ## Overview
 This is the Capstone Project of the Udacity Microsoft MLE Nanodegree.
 This project leverages Azure Machine Learning to help in the Heart Failure Prediction,